 Once a day at least, a message like this comes into the coaching window of the Senza app.
 It’s a puzzling trend because for more than 15 years, research has shown that what we were told about the links between cholesterol, saturated fat, and heart disease is dead wrong:

 The Weston A. Price Foundation knew in 2008 that cholesterol is one of the most important substances in the body.

 Investigative journalist Nina Teicholz published The Big Fat Surprise in 2014, exposing the story of Ancel Keys and his deeply flawed diet-heart hypothesis.

 Dietary cholesterol has not been a nutrient of concern, according to the U.S. government, since 2015.

 Since our own launch in 2017, the Senza team has sent nearly a million messages to our keto community members sharing updated information about cholesterol, saturated fat, and heart disease.

 Thanks for reading Fix the Food!
-Subscribe for free to receive new posts and support my work.
+Subscribe for free to receive new posts and support our work.

 Why then, in 2022, do so many people still worry about eating egg yolks, butter, and red meat?

 Myths about cholesterol and saturated fat seem to be exceptionally stubborn.
 Even for people who muster the courage to try a low-carb approach to nutrition, it’s hard to undo half a century of bad advice.
 For this issue of Fix the Food, we wanted to revisit key points in the story of cholesterol and introduce you to some of the experts you’ll want to follow to get a better grasp of the truth.

 Cholesterol is vital to your well-being.